roshrestha/roshrestha.github.io/resources.md

 3. Find the mass of water vapour per cubic meter of air at temperature 300 K and relative humidity 50%.
 The saturated vapour pressure at 300 K is 3600 Pa and R = 8.3 $J mol^{-1} K^{-1}$. [ Ans: 26 grams]

+A pdf file of these resources can be obtained from <a href="/files/Heat and Thermodynamics.pdf" download>here.</a>